 Sixty percent of the students in the Alview-Dairyland Union School District are socio-economically disadvantaged.
-English Learners constitute 39.3% of our population.
-At this time, the District does not have any Foster Youth in attendance.
-The total percentage of Unduplicated Pupils is 64.21%.

-Expenditures of supplemental and concentration funds are principally directed toward meeting the needs and improving the outcome of those students.
-The 18.97% proportionality percentage for increased or improved services is reflected in providing additional supports, enrichment opportunities and interventions for low income, Foster Youth, and English learner (EL) students as well as continuing to focus professional development on evidence-based approaches to best support unduplicated students.
+English Learners constitute 38% of our population.
+At this time, the District has very few Foster Youth in attendance.
+The total percentage of Student Groups for which the District plans to increase/improve services is 64% (combined EL and Low-Income students).
+While all students may receive some of the services, expenditures of supplemental and concentration funds are principally directed toward meeting the needs and improving the outcome of Low Income, English Learners and Foster Youth.
+The 31.28% proportionality percentage for increased or improved services is reflected in providing additional supports, enrichment opportunities and interventions for those students as well as continuing to focus professional development on evidence-based approaches to best support their needs.